-A by-pass damper is a special kind of damper which is used to get rid of the excess pressure in the HVAC system.
-This happens during when most zones have signaled (through the thermostat) that no heating or cooling is currently needed.
+A bypass damper is a special kind of damper that releases excess pressure in the HVAC system.
+This happens when most zones have signaled (through the thermostat) that no heating or cooling is currently needed.
 The conditioned air of the HVAC system would overstrain the remaining zones which still require heating or cooling.
-The by-pass damper deals with that excess pressure/conditioned air by channeling it to the return air register or directing it to a common section of the building, such as a hallway.
+The bypass damper deals with that excess pressure/conditioned air by channeling it to the return air register or directing it to a common section of the building, such as a hallway.

 Is HVAC Zoning Recommended for All Sacramento Buildings?

 HVAC zone control isn’t a requirement for all buildings even if every building can attain benefits from this upgrade.
 The situations below represent examples of those who would reap the greatest benefits from HVAC zoning.

 HVAC zoning can be helpful if an extension, such as an additional bedroom or finished basement, was added and has unique heating, cooling, and air conditioning requirements.
 For example, a room added above the garage may be hotter than other bedrooms in a home.
 Zoning addresses the unique needs of such an extra room.